mineables/site/testplan.md

 Mineables Network Test cases
 ---

 Here are a few test cases that need to be certified by testers for the Mineables Token Network.
 There are three different modules that need to be tested during this process: the site/Dapp, the miner, and, to a lesser extent, the pool.
-Currently, we do not have a fully functional miner build, however, if you are comfortable building and running it yourself, the instructions are fairly straightforward.
-If not, we should have a full build soon.

 If you see any significant errors, bugs, or just have a commentary on useability flow please raise them as verbosely as possible as issues in their appropriate githubs: